-The design of the humidity control units depend factors such as weather conditions, the location of the site, envelope openings and the size of the room.
-After gathering information about a project, the provider delivers clean heating and cooling equipment, ductwork and ancillary items, and sets them up near a power supply.
+The design of the humidity control units depends on factors such as weather conditions, the location of the site, envelope openings, and the size of the room.
+After gathering information about a project, the provider delivers clean heating and cooling equipment, ductwork, and ancillary items, and sets them up near a power supply.

 The Benefits of Temporary Humidity Control